 Recommendation to National Members to provide DGNSS is captured in R-115 [3]

-Structure of document overview
+Structure of document

-Chapter 2 defines and details the overall performance parameters and requirements for the broadcast of the corrections with main focus on the relevant IMO resolutions).
+Chapter 2 defines and details the overall performance parameters and requirements for the broadcast of the corrections.
 The performance parameters are absolute accuracy, integrity, continuity, availability and coverage.
-Each parameter has an associated requirement for Ocean and Harbour entrances, harbour approach and coastal waters.
+Each parameter has an associated requirement for ocean and harbour entrances, harbour approach and coastal waters.

 Chapter 3 provides technical aspects for a service provider on how to develop, implement and maintain a DGNSS service.
-The chapter gives a guideline on which parts are needed to acquire, generate and broadcast the corrections and how to facilitate fulfilment of the requirements of the performance parameters: accuracy, integrity, continuity, availability and coverage.
+It gives a guideline on which parts are needed to acquire, generate and broadcast the corrections and how to facilitate fulfilment of the requirements of the performance parameters: accuracy, integrity, continuity, availability and coverage.

 This recommendation gives details on two different types of implementation.
 One is the classical approach by generating the corrections and the integrity checks at the beacon site.
 The other is the Virtual Reference Station (VRS) approach which utilizes surrounding reference stations to calculate corrections for each beacon site.

 Chapter 4 gives the service provider an understanding on how to operate and validate the DGNSS system during its lifetime with respect to the performance parameters.
 An overview is given to how a DGNSS system should contain different levels of self-monitoring, such as short-baseline monitors and far-field monitors.
-A DGNSS service provider should inform the user about the DGNSS system, and this chapter deals with which data to publicize.
+A DGNSS service provider should inform the user about the DGNSS system, and this chapter deals with which data to publicise.

 Chapter 5 details the cross-references made in this document.

-Annexes includes examples on calculations, technical implementations etc. The following annexes are included:
+Annexes includes examples on calculations, technical implementations and other relevant data.
+The following annexes are included:

 Annex A: Abbreviations